Recommended Sleep For Children

-- caffeine in any amount in the diet, but in particular after 3pm or so.
-Children should not be taking caffeine in any form while growing and avoiding this as much as possible is important
+Caffeine in any amount in the diet, but in particular after 3pm or so, will make sleep harder.
+Children should not be taking caffeine in any form while growing and avoiding this as much as possible is important.

-- a very low amount of physical activity.
-Simply put your body needs to expend some energy to require sleep, and we know that being physically and mentally active gives a better quality of sleep.
+Simply put, your body needs to expend some energy to require sleep, and we know that being physically and mentally active gives a better quality of sleep.

-- very little natural light.
 Natural daylight is an important part of the sleep wake cycle and is needed daily.
-People who have little access to natural light, such as those in hospital, nursing homes and in areas of the world that have months of daylight; all have a much higher rate of disordered sleep.
+People who have little access to natural light, such as those in hospital, nursing homes and in areas of the world that have months of daylight, all have a much higher rate of disordered sleep.
 At least 10 minutes outside a day is needed.

-- the use of electronic devices such as tablets, laptops, and smartphones, all seen to delay the initiation of sleep. listening to music or reading an e-book seems to be less of a problem.
-Ideally there should be on interactive electronic devices used for a couple of hours before bed.
+The use of electronic devices such as tablets, laptops, and smartphones, all seen to delay the initiation of sleep. listening to music or reading an e-book seems to be less of a problem.
+Ideally there should be no interactive electronic devices used for a couple of hours before bed.

-- flipping your sleeping cycle, so that you are awake all night and asleep all day; becomes more and more difficult to swap back to normal the older that you get; and the longer stretch of time that you do this for.
+If you are flipping your sleeping cycle, so that you are awake all night and asleep all day, it becomes more and more difficult to swap back to normal the older that you get and the longer stretch of time that you do this for.

 Are there any tablets that will help me sleep?